Wi-Fi 5 vs. Wi-Fi 6, which should you get? That’s a good question.

 (The ditching of the 160MHz channel width is not necessarily a bad thing since it enables you to avoid using the DFS spectrum, which is generally the cause of brief Wi-Fi interruption now and then when you live near a radar station.)

 But in terms of performance, a 2×2 Wi-Fi 6 clients generally cap at just 1.2 Gbps, which is slower than top-tier 4×4 Wi-Fi 5 clients, which can connect at 1.73 Gbps or even faster.
 In testing, I’ve seen many high-end Wi-Fi 5 routers outperform mid-tier Wi-Fi 6 ones.

 Wi-Fi 6 can mean serious incompatibility

 Like all previous Wi-Fi standards, Wi-Fi 6 needs to work in the compatible mode to support legacy clients, including those of 802.11n (Wi-Fi 4), 802.11g, 802.11a, and 802.11b standards.

 Even then, all of these clients still need to have updated software drivers to work (well) with a Wi-Fi 6 broadcasters.
-The problem is, not all of them will get this kind of update — vendors would rather you buy a new product instead.
+The problem is, not all of them will get this kind of update — vendors would want you to buy a new product instead.